ericscheier/emburden/.dev/CRAN-SUBMISSION-GUIDE.md

 - ✅ Optionally submit to Win-builder

 **If any checks fail, fix them before proceeding!**

+**Note**: The workflow validation is critical - it prevents YAML syntax errors in GitHub Actions workflows from blocking the automated tagging and release process.
+The auto-tag workflow will also validate workflows before creating version tags as a safety gate.

 ### Step 2: Update Version and Documentation